-These marking guidelines must be used in conjunction with the attached English FAL assessment rubrics for SECTIONS A, B and C.
+This memorandum must be used in conjunction with the attached English FAL assessment rubrics for SECTIONS A, B and C.

 NOTE: All pieces of writing should be read at least TWICE during assessment, once for content and once for language respectively.
 Errors must be indicated in your second reading.